Society Board and Executive

 Nicholas has actively led many health and welfare organisations including setting up and developing new models of health care including HITH.
 Nicholas has led HITH services since 1997.
 Nicholas has spoken at medical and health conferences and facilitated seminars across Australia, New Zealand, USA, Poland, France, Hong Kong, Dubai, Ireland and the UK.
 In 2015 Nicholas with his network launched a bespoke consultancy service to traditional Health and Aged Care owners and/or operators in relation to, but not limited: Clinical and Corporate Governance & Compliance Frameworks Literature, Policy and Legislation Reviews, Market Comparisons & Tools development to support Organisational Governance & Implementation.
 He currently holds non-executive directorships in three companies in health and aged care and has published and been involved as Clinical Excellence Commission surveyor in NSW, accreditation readiness, Royal Commission & Special Inquiries preparation & response, Clinical Models of Care development more recently in rehab for aged care, IT strategy & digital development.
 Married with 3 children, a keen LFC fan, lover of the wonderful game, skiing and travel.

-James is an Infectious Diseases Physician and has been Clinical Lead of Barwon Health Hospital in the Home at Barwon Health since 2012.
-The Hospital in the Home service at Barwon Health manages over 1500 admissions per annum across a wide range of acute conditions including short and long term intravenous antibiotics, acute thrombosis management, complex wounds and chemotherapy amongst other episodes of hospital inpatient-substitution type care.
-He has other interests in decentralised healthcare, OPAT, HIV medicine and infective hepatitis.
+James is Clinical Director Community Care at Cabrini Health.
+James is an Infectious Diseases Physician and was previously Clinical Lead of Barwon Health Hospital in the Home from 2012 - 2019.
+James has interests in decentralised healthcare, OPAT, HIV medicine and infective hepatitis.
 James has been a member of the HITH Society of Australasia Executive Council since 2013.